 For maximum safety – replace brake pads and discs together

 To ensure a smooth, safe, consistent braking system, it’s highly recommended to have new pads and discs installed at the same time.
 Even though brake discs are metallic, it doesn’t mean they don’t need wear out.
 Avoid uneven damage in both components by having your car’s entire brake system replaced.
 Routine maintenance will save you from frequent visits to the garage.
 As a general rule, you should always instal both when the discs are the main issue.

 When receiving a brake pads and discs replacement service with Fixter, your car is in good hands.
-Our garage network comprises over 35 years of experience and services hundreds of cars per month.
+Our garage network comprises over 35 years of experience and services thousands of cars per month.
 We work with top networks, including Bosch Car Care, Autofirst, Auto Care, Unipart Car Care, RAC, AA, and Trust My Garage.
 Our garages receive training from Group Auto, Bosch, and Autofirst, among others to maintain compliance and stay up to date on industry and technological changes.
 All our garages meet the UK’s MOT standards, and thoroughly tests each car.
 Additionally, you can count on Fixter to perform regular maintenance check-ups with our full, major, and interim services.
 Each offering is tailor-made based on the needs of your particular car.